axemonkey/blog.clivemurray.com/src/pages/guitars.md

 *(Formerly known as BlacKat Ninja D7)*

-I first became aware of the work of [BlacKat Guitars](https://www.facebook.com/blackatguitars) through my good friend Ian, who happened across one in a music store in Germany and fell so in love he bought it.
+I first became aware of the work of [BlacKat Guitars](https://www.facebook.com/blackatguitars) through my guitar brother, who happened across one in a music store in Germany and fell so in love he bought it.
 I ordered this guitar in **February 2014**, and through one thing and another it took until **December 2015** to actually get it.
 That said, it was worth every second of the wait.

 F your I, the spec runs thus: